hunterjackson/docs/source/mongo-sink.rst

 Connect SinkRecords to MongoDB Document and will do an insert or upsert depending on the configuration you chose.
 It is expected the database is created upfront; the targeted MongoDB collections will be created if they don't exist

+.. note:: The database needs to be created upfront!

+The Sink supports:

+1. :ref:`The KCQL routing querying <kcql>` - Topic to measure mapping and Field selection.
+2. Schema registry support for Connect/Avro with a schema
+3. Schema registry support for Connect and not schema (schema set to Schema.String)
+4. Json payload support, no Schema Registry.
+5. Error policies.
+6. Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema

 The Sink supports three Kafka payloads type:

 **Connect entry with Schema.Struct and payload Struct.** If you follow the best practice while producing the events, each